pantheon-systems/documentation/source/content/integrated-composer.md

 reviewed: "2021-08-30"
 ---

-Integrated Composer lets you deploy your site on Pantheon with one-click updates for both upstream commits and [Composer](/composer) dependencies, while still receiving upstream updates.
+Integrated Composer is a Pantheon platform feature that lets you deploy updates to your [Composer](/composer)-managed Pantheon site from the Dashboard with one click.

 ## Create a New Site With Integrated Composer

 ### Drupal 9 with Integrated Composer

-- To convert an existing Drupal 8 site to a Composer-managed site, visit the [Composer Convert](/guides/composer-convert) doc.
+- To convert an existing Drupal 8 site to a Composer-managed site with Integrated Composer, visit the [Composer Convert](/guides/composer-convert) doc.

 - To upgrade or migrate an existing site to Drupal 9 with Integrated Composer, visit the [Migrate to Drupal 9](/guides/drupal-9-migration) guide.